Ostap-Sulyk/Ostap-Sulyk.github.io/README.md

 # Ostap-Sulyk.github.io

-This is a mac calculator clone I did for fun.
+This is cind of portfolio of mine